paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 <details>
 <summary>F: Click to view</summary>

-- **fail**: For LiteTest, a counted test failure where the `test expression` for an `LT_TEST` macro evaluates to zero.
+- **fail**: For LiteTest, a counted test failure where the test expression for an `LT_TEST` macro evaluates to zero.
-- **fault**: For LiteTest, a counted runtime fault captured by LiteTest guards (e.g., invalid memory access).
-See also guard, isolation, thread isolation, and process isolation.
+- **fault**: For LiteTest, a counted runtime fault (e.g., invalid memory access) captured by LiteTest guards.
+See also fault type, guard, and isolation,
 - **fault type**: For LiteTest, the various types of faults (e.g., `SIGSEGV`,`SIGBUS`, `SIGABRT`) that can occur or be injected.
-See also `thread guard` and `process guard` for signal handling details.
+See also fault, `LT_FAULT`, and `-I`,
 </details>

 <details>
 <summary>G: Click to view</summary>

 - **group**: See test group.
-- **guard**: For LiteTest, the protection mechanism used to catch runtime faults and continue test execution.
-See also fault, isolation, thread isolation, and process isolation.
+- **guard**: For LiteTest, the protection mechanism used to catch faults and continue test execution.
+See also fault, fault type, isolation, thread isolation, and process isolation.
-- **guard handler**: For LiteTest, a function that is used to capture faults.
 - **guard level**: For LiteTest, the nesting depth of active guards for test groups and test expressions.
 </details>